RogerSelwyn/O365-HomeAssistant/README.md

 2. Click the "Link O365 account" link.
 3. Login on the Microsoft page; when prompted, authorize the app you created
 4. Close the window when the message "Success!
 This window can be closed" appears.

+### Multi-Factor Authentication (MFA)
+If you are using Multi-factor Authentication (MFA), you may find you also need to add `https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize` to your redirect URIs.

 ## Calendar configuration
 The integration uses an external o365_calendars_<account_name>.yaml file (or o365_calendars.yaml for the secondary configuration format).